 The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds and cheaper accommodation and, as the locals are quick to point out, it does not rain all day, averaging about 10 rainy days a month.

-Koh Yoa is located in Phang Nga Bay.
-Both Koh Yao islands are easily reached by longtail boat from Phuket, Ao Thalen on Krabi and Phang Nga, with the larger resorts providing direct transport options. › Koh Yoa Map
+Both Koh Yao islands are easily reached by longtail boat from Phuket, Krabi and Phang Nga.
+Larger resorts provide direct transport options by prior arrangement.